Bulgaria handed two-match supporter ban after England racism storm | Goal.com

 The fixture was twice stopped by referee Ivan Bebek and would have been abandoned had the official been forced to intervene again.

-UEFA president Aleksander Ceferin pledged to "wage war on racists" after the game, while Bulgaria Football Union (BFU), Borislav Mihaylov, and Bulgaria manager Krasimir Balakov resigned, with the latter initially courting controversy as he claimed he did not hear or see the supporters' misbehaviour before later apologising on their behalf.
+President of European football's governing body, Aleksander Ceferin, pledged to "wage war on racists" after the game, while president of the Bulgaria Football Union (BFU), Borislav Mihaylov, and Bulgaria manager Krasimir Balakov resigned, with the latter initially courting controversy as he claimed he did not hear or see the supporters' misbehaviour before later apologising on their behalf.

 The actions of the Bulgarian fans led to strong comments from many England players, including Liverpool's Jordan Henderson, who said: "I obviously wasn’t happy with the situation that we were in, it wasn’t nice to be involved in and it shouldn’t be happening in 2019, it is very disappointing.